timothy-mcroy/mapper/doc/source/installation/installation_tips_osx.rst

 .. rubric::  On July 16, 2013:

 “fastcluster can be installed with `pip <https://pypi.python.org/pypi/pip>`_, which some might prefer for its uninstall capability.”

+.. rubric:: On August 20, 2014:

+“I found this page to be really useful for installing wxPython in a virtual env:  http://wiki.wxpython.org/wxPythonVirtualenvOnMac.”